 Computer Science Standards

-K-8 Computer Science Standards Recommendations from Colorado District Leaders.
+- K-8 Computer Science Standards guidance from Colorado District Leaders.

 AP Computer Science.
 Join Chuck Powell, AP Computer Science A/Principles and AP Physics teacher at Green Mountain High School in Lakewood, Colorado and president of the Colorado Computer Science Teacher Education Association to discuss all aspects of teaching AP computer science courses.
 Sean Wybrant, computer science teacher who focuses on game-based instruction and Colorado Teacher of the Year will also be on the call.